PaulineCorblet/paulinecorblet.github.io/_teaching/2018-Intermediate-Microeconomics.md

 location: "Paris, France"
 ---

-Teaching assistant and course coordinator for the microeconomics course given by Prof. Eduardo Perez to second year undergraduate students.
+Student instructor and course coordinator for the microeconomics course given by Prof. Eduardo Perez to second year undergraduate students.

 <!--
 Heading 1